- Shop Online

 About This Artwork

-Mummy Portrait of a Man Wearing an Ivy Wreath, 2nd century A.D.
+Mummy Portrait of a Man Wearing an Ivy Wreath, Early to mid-2nd century A.D.

 Gift of Emily Crane Chadbourne, 1922.4798